Safer Alternatives to Neutering Dogs

 Our article on neutering last year is far and away our most successful article to date.
 Heavily supported by numerous independent studies, it has been shared by over 10,000 people on Facebook and read by over 50,000 dog owners.
 In very short the article highlighted the negative health implications of neutering your dog before they are fully grown, adults.
-If you missed it you should check it out “Neutering Dogs Before Puberty is not Risk Free”.
+If you missed it you should check it out (the risks of neutering dogs).

 The feedback from the post has been very largely positive.
-It’s hard to argue with cold hard facts when they are supported with numerous, independent studies.
+It’s hard to argue with cold hard facts when they are supported with numerous, independent studies in that article.
 One question many had was what were the safer alternatives to major surgery for preventing unwanted pregnancies in dogs.
 I neglected to consider this in the article though it was long enough already!

 As far as I can see, there are two neutering alternatives in dogs available – less-invasive surgery and pills.

 The standard spay surgery is the ovariohysterectomy, or OVA, which removes both the ovaries and the uterus.
 It is very major surgery (particularly for a 12-year-old child or 6mth old pup).
 Thankfully there are other options available, just not by all vets.

 One is an ovaries-only procedure called ovarioectomy (OVE), which has been used for many years in Europe.
 This leaves the uterus in place means a much less complicated surgery, with a speedier (and likely less painful) recovery.
 While still achieving the goals of spaying and prevention of “heat” cycles (and the various reproductive diseases that you were concerned for in your pet) this option still removes sex hormone production which, if you read the first post, is not recommended, certainly in a not yet fully formed, pre-pubescent animal.